Flooding - reservoirs

 Reservoirs are artificially created ponds or lakes that are usually formed by building a wall, known as a dam, across a river.
-If one of these dams failed then water could escape from the reservoir, resulting in land or properties being flooded.
-In order to ensure that reservoirs are properly maintained and to minimise the possibility of reservoir failure, large reservoirs in England and Wales (capable of holding more that 25,000 cubic metres of water) are regulated under the Reservoirs Act 1975.
-This legislation, which is enforced by the Environment Agency, requires reservoirs to be routinely inspected and maintained to an appropriate standard.
-At present there are approximately two thousand reservoirs in England and Wales covered by the Reservoirs Act.
+If one of these dams failed, water could escape from the reservoir, resulting in land or properties being flooded.
+To ensure that reservoirs are properly maintained and to minimise the possibility of reservoir failure, large reservoirs in England and Wales (capable of holding more that 25,000 cubic metres of water) are regulated under the Reservoirs Act 1975.
+This legislation is enforced by the Environment Agency and requires reservoirs to be routinely inspected and maintained to an appropriate standard.
+There are approximately 2,000 reservoirs in England and Wales covered by the Reservoirs Act.

-Provided a reservoir is properly maintained the likelihood of it failing and causing flooding is extremely low.
-However, in the very unlikely event of a dam collapse, a large volume of water could be released, quickly flooding a large area and possibly causing significant property damage or even loss of life.
+If a reservoir is properly maintained, the likelihood of it failing and causing flooding is extremely low.
+However, in the event of a dam collapse, a large volume of water could be released, quickly flooding a large area and possibly causing significant property damage or even loss of life.
 Such a scenario is extremely unlikely to occur and reservoirs in the UK have an excellent safety record.
 Since the first reservoir legislation was introduced in the 1920s, the UK has not had a single reservoir failure resulting in loss of life.

 The reservoir flood maps available on the Environment Agency website are 'outline' maps, meaning that they show only the areas that might be flooded in a realistic worst case reservoir failure scenario.
 This means that the extent of the flooding shown is the worst that could realistically happen.
 In actuality, if reservoir flooding did occur it would most likely be much less severe than the worst case scenario.
 However, maps showing a realistic worst case scenario are useful to emergency planners who need to know the areas that might need to be evacuated and where it is safe for people to go to.